HOME

 Collège Saint-Michel, Brussels

-BELGIUM, 2007, two of the three stamps in this tourism issue were Jesuit schools
+BELGIUM, 2007, two of the three stamps in this tourism issue were Jesuit schools, Scott 2250

 On October 3, 1905 Collège Saint-Michel in Brussels, a secondary school run by the Jesuits, opened its doors to some 400 students.
-It was two more years before the red brick façade was completed, and the school's Church of St. John Berchmans was built from 1908 to 1910 and consecrated in 1912.
+It was two more years before the red brick facade was completed.
+The school's Church of St. John Berchmans was built from 1908 to 1910 and consecrated in 1912.
+In 1906 the school moved from the center of town to a suburb of Brussels, Etterbeek.
+One wing of this new building was dedicated to the work of the Bollandists.
 Msgr.
 Georges Lemaître, Belgian mathematician, and Prince Philippe, Duke of Brabant and heir to the throne of Belgium are both alumni of St. Michel.
-More

 The Old English Chapel, Chevremont